Anondo/Django/README.md

 1. wsgi.py: this file is if you want to deploy the project over WSGI
 ### **Creating The App**
 A django project is nothing without its apps.
 Projects are basically the summation of some apps which are again reusable in other projects.
-So lets create our HelloApp: type **cd HelloProject** to get inside the project.
+So lets create our HelloWorldApp: type **cd HelloProject** to get inside the project.
 Here we will have the access to **manage.py**.
-The **manage.py** is the local "django-admin" of the project or like its name implies, is the manager of the project. type **python manage.py startapp HelloApp** in the cmd
+The **manage.py** is the local "django-admin" of the project or like its name implies, is the manager of the project. type **python manage.py startapp HelloWorldApp** in the cmd
 ![creating app](https://github.com/Anondo/Django/blob/master/img/app.png)<br>
-This should create a HelloApp folder within our root project folder.
+This should create a HelloWorldApp folder within our root project folder.
 Its skeleton should be like:<br>
-HelloApp/<br>
+HelloWorldApp/<br>
  &ndsp;  __init__.py<br>
  &ndsp;  admin.py<br>
  &ndsp;  models.py<br>